Abhinav-ark/mpu6050_realtime_dashboard/README.md

 ## Influx DB
 - Install [`InfluxDB`](https://www.influxdata.com/downloads/) on your Server Computer (OR) you can use the cloud version also instead.
 - Create a user, organisation of your choice and a Bucket named `IOT`.
+- Create an API Access Token with Read and Write Permissions to IOT bucket.

 <br>